Bond dimension witnesses and the structure of homogeneous matrix product states: The Physics of MPS

-That is, we obtain a state similar to an $(n-m)$-site MPS, but with an `impurity' in the middle, namely the matrix polynomial $P(A)$.
+That is, we obtain a state similar to an $(n-m)$-site hMPS, but with an `impurity' in the middle, namely the matrix polynomial $P(A)$.
 This notion of interacting with physical sites in order to engineer operators at the virtual level is actually the main idea behind measurement-based quantum computing on MPS \cite{gross}.

 Now, let $P(X)$ be a homogeneous MPI for dimension $D$ of degree $m$.
-Then, according to (\ref{project}), $\braket{P(X)}{\psi}=0$, i.e., the local operator $\bra{P(X)}$ will have the property of annihilating \emph{any} MPS with bond dimension $D$ or smaller.
-Conversely, let $\ket{P(X)}$ be an $m$-particle vector with the property of annihilating all MPS of bond dimension $D$ or smaller.
+Then, according to (\ref{project}), $\braket{P(X)}{\psi}=0$, i.e., the local operator $\bra{P(X)}$ will have the property of annihilating \emph{any} hMPS with bond dimension $D$ or smaller.
+Conversely, let $\ket{P(X)}$ be an $m$-particle vector with the property of annihilating all hMPS of bond dimension $D$ or smaller.
 Due to our freedom in choosing the boundary condition $\omega$, it is easy to see that $P(X)$ must necessarily be a MPI.
-We have just established that the local space spanned by MPS is the orthogonal complement of the space of homogeneous MPIs for dimension $D$.
+We have just established that the local space spanned by hMPS is the orthogonal complement of the space of homogeneous MPIs for dimension $D$.

+Note that, if $\ket{\psi}$ is a non-injective uniform TI MPS, then $\braket{P(X)}{\psi}=0$ for all MPIs $P(X)$ of dimension $D-1$.
+This follows from the fact that the diagonal blocks of one of its matrix representations must have size $D-1$ or smaller.